Posts Tagged ‘HCV’

 With Several Wrong Predictions Behind Me, Here’s One I Got Right

 As I’ve mentioned before, I’ve been wrong on several predictions that ultimately came to pass.
 Whoppingly wrong.
 A partial list: Cameras in cellphones are a short-lived gimmick.
 My kids still tease me about that one.
 Buying clothing — and especially shoes — on the internet will never catch on.
 C’mon, you can’t try things on!
-How do you know […]
+How […]

 July 19th, 2017